Policies: Privatisation

 Public versus private ownership

 Private companies have required substantial subsidies, over and above their original contracts, to run public transport services.
 Available information indicates that the subsidies paid to the privatised train and tram operators are around 50% higher than those formerly paid to the PTC to run the same services, even after adjusting for investment in rolling stock.
-Transport Ministers themselves have admitted there were no real cost savings from privatisation.
+Transport ministers themselves have admitted there were no real cost savings from privatisation.
 Fares have also increased faster than inflation, so that passengers are footing the bill for privatisation as well.
-The PTUA is opposed to using public money to subsidise profits of private operators rather than returning it to the community in the form of better services and a more liveable city.
+The PTUA is opposed to using public money to subsidise profits of private operators rather than returning it to the community in the form of better public transport services and a more liveable city.

 Britain’s sell-off of public transport, touted as the ideal to which ours would aspire, had disastrous results.
 Privatised services there suffered patronage declines and greater fare increases than those which remained public.
 It is believed that Britain now has the most expensive public transport in the world.
-There have been a number of serious fatal accidents in Britain in the past few years.
-For many of these, the finger has been pointed at private infrastructure companies cutting costs.
-The PTUA does not want to see Victoria proceed down this road.

 Managing the System

-Reviewed: September 2011
+Reviewed: September 2015